syncfusion-content/blazor-docs/blazor/diagram/style.md

 ## How to customize the ruler

-To change the appearance of the ruler properties, use the following CSS code:
+To customize the visual appearance of the ruler properties, apply the following CSS code to your Blazor diagram:

 ```cshtml
 <style>